 Alberta Animal Rehabilitation Services

-Certified Canine Rehabilitation Therapist, Donna LaRocque-Hennig provides a variety of Animal Rehabilitation Services to clients located in the Edmonton, Spruce Grove, Stony Plain, Devon and County of Parkland area.
-Animal Rehabilitation services include:
+Certified Canine Rehabilitation Therapist, Donna LaRocque-Hennig provides a variety of Animal Rehabilitation Services to clients located in the Edmonton, Spruce Grove, Stony Plain, Devon and Parkland County areas.
+These rehabilitation services include:

 Animal Physiotherapy and Rehabilitation